 Restrictions – The land is privately owned and also situated within surrounding forestry commission land.
 You may need permission from the cottage owners to visit this pit and access is only by foot, as parking is restricted to the start of the trackway.

-The shells were being excavated from Norwich Crag deposits (Pliocene), which have densely compacted shell beds.
+The shells were being excavated from Norwich Crag deposits (early Pleistocene), which have densely compacted shell beds.

 Common sense should always be used when visiting any site.
 The pit is fairly safe, but there is a steep slope down into the pit so care must be taken.